 To successfully achieve this, the authors recommend that leadership in occupational therapy:

 - Stay flexible and fluid in your approach to staffing and scheduling.

 - Make sure you’re communicating frequently, and that your clinicians understand any updates and changes to policy that affects them.

 - Support staff members and give them options to maintain their wellbeing and resiliency in a stressful environment (we have some specific tips for this here).

 - Leverage the expertise of OT practice foundations like AOTA to guide best practices (you can find AOTA’s Covid-19 resources here).

 Happy Occupational Therapy Month 2021 from CareerStaff

-At CareerStaff, we’re proud to connect the nation’s most qualified occupational therapy professionals with the facilities that need them.
+At CareerStaff, we’re proud to staff and connect the nation’s most qualified occupational therapy professionals with the facilities that need them.
 Find out how we can help you meet your workforce needs: Contact us today to set up a free consultation.

 Last Updated on April 6, 2023